FedeDat/FedeDat.GitHub.io/research.md

 # Current activity
 I currently work within the project [SuPERCO2-101104004](https://cordis.europa.eu/project/id/101104004), which aims at the electrochemical conversion of CO<sub>2</sub> to useful products.

-> The use of fossil fuels has greatly increased CO<sub>2</sub> levels, driving climate change.
-While renewable energy sources like solar and wind power offer solutions for energy, most chemical production still relies on fossil fuels.
-The SuPERCO2 project aims to convert CO<sub>2</sub> into valuable chemicals like ethanol and ethylene using electrochemical cells.

-> Surface Polarization, Evolution, and Reconstruction for CO<sub>2</sub> Reduction (SuPERCO2) targets the rational design of reproducible Gas Diffusion Electrodes (GDEs) for electrochemical CO<sub>2</sub> reduction (eCO<sub>2</sub>R) to ethylene, ethanol, and C<sub>23+</sub> hydrocarbons.
-Reproducibility is ensured by the creation of an open-source database to store experimental data on synthesis and eCO<sub>2</sub>R performance and a multiscale model accounting for both atomistic and mass transfer effects.

 SuPERCO2 addresses three specific Research & Innovation Objectives (R&IOs):

 (i) R&IO-1 (WP.1, T.1.3): Creation of a modular open-source database to share experimental data from a high-throughput study on eCO<sub>2</sub>R catalysts, in collaboration with the department of Computer Engineering at Politecnico di Torino (POLITO), the Institute of Chemical Research of Catalonia (ICIQ), and the associated partner EPFL.